gkavinesh/gkavinesh/README.md

 Founder at Private Acquisitions

-Head of Development at 12BK Pvt Ltd
+Head of Research & Development at 12BK Pvt Ltd

 Product Engineer at MetanaHQ - Expert Coding Bootcamps